jarviscanada/jarvis_data_eng_AndySeo/README.md

 ## Professional Experiences

 **Data Analyst, Jarvis (2021-present)**: Automated scripts for node usage information to be stored on the Jarvis database to help the Linux Cluster Administrator team.
 Analyzed customer shopping trends for London Gift Shop and proposed solutions to increase revenue.
+Worked with Big data platforms like Hadoop to optimize query times and gain in depth understanding of distributed file systems.
+Worked with Microsoft Azure Databricks to create workspace and spark cluster to implement big data solutions for LGS.

 ## Education